monfresh/monfresh/README.md

 - Depending on what you're using `therubyracer` for, you might be able to just remove the gem and use Node instead.
 - If the dependency on `therubyracer` comes from something related to `Less`, replace it with `Sass`.
 - Try replacing `therubyracer` with `mini_racer`.

+Another popular gem that gives people trouble on M1 macs is `ffi`, and the most common reason is using an older version of the gem.
+The general rule of thumb is to update any gem that is the source of the error in the stacktrace.

 If you're still stuck getting your old Ruby projects to run, you can hire me and I'd be happy to help you.
 I'm taking on a limited number of clients at this time.
 Feel free to email me at my first name @ rubyonmac.dev and we'll go from there.